Please note, this post may contain affiliate links. Visit Devine Fairytale’s Disclosure Policy for more details.

 The Pool Room

 The pool room at Graceland is another basement gem, featuring an extraordinary interior design.
-The walls and ceiling are covered with a richly patterned fabric, creating an opulent and somewhat theatrical atmosphere.
+The walls and ceiling are covered with a richly patterned fabric, creating a dramatic and memorable space.
 The room is centered around a billiards table, where Elvis and his friends would spend hours playing and socializing.

 Vernon’s Office

 Located adjacent to the mansion, Vernon Presley’s office is an essential part of the Graceland estate.
-This small building was where Vernon managed Elvis’s personal and business affairs.
-The office is modestly furnished but filled with important documents and memorabilia that reflect the business side of Elvis’s life.
-Visiting this space gives insight into the management of Elvis’s career and the role Vernon played in his son’s success.
+Vernon’s Office provides insight into the business side of Elvis’s life and the role his father played.
+The office is modestly furnished but filled with important documents and memorabilia.

 The Trophy Building

-The Trophy Room is an extensive gallery showcasing Elvis’s numerous awards, gold records, and personal memorabilia.
+The Trophy Building showcases Elvis’s awards, gold records, and personal memorabilia, giving you a deeper understanding of his career.
 This room is a testament to Elvis’s incredible career and his impact on music and culture.
 The walls are lined with gold and platinum records, while glass cases display his costumes, guitars, and other personal items.

 The Racquetball Building

-The Raquetball Building was a place where Elvis could unwind and enjoy one of his favorite sports.
-Inside, you’ll find a raquetball court and an adjacent lounge area featuring a piano and a seating area where Elvis and his friends would relax after a game.
+The Racquetball Building offers a look at how Elvis spent his downtime and was one of the final additions to the property.
+Inside, you’ll find a racquetball court and an adjacent lounge area featuring a piano and a seating area where Elvis and his friends would relax after a game.

 The Meditation Garden